AviatrixSystems/aviatrix-new-relic/README.md

 * [OS X](https://docs.docker.com/mac/started/)
 * [Linux](https://docs.docker.com/linux/started/)

+#### Aviatrix Network Insights API key

+Create an Aviatrix Network Insights api key by following the instructions for [Monitoring with Network Insights API](https://docs.aviatrix.com/documentation/latest/monitoring-troubleshooting/metrics-api-enable.html?expand=true)

+#### New Relic license key

+Create a New Relic license api key by following the instructions for [New Relic API keys](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/)

-#### Configuring New Relic lookup tables
+#### New Relic lookup tables

-In order to associate the data coming from the Aviatrix API with your account information you need to set up a lookup table with this information.
-This is a manual step that currently needs to be updated when your gateways change.
+A lookup table with your account information needs to be set up to associate data coming from the Aviatrix API.
+This is a manual step that needs to be updated when your network topology changes.

 In Aviatrix CoPilot, navigate to `Cloud Fabric` -> `Gateways` -> `Gateway Management`.
 Download a csv file of this table using the download button next to `Actions`.